barchart/marketdata-api-js/docs/content/concepts/subscriptions.md

 ## Fundamentals

+Once you've connected, you're ready to subscribe to market data.

 ### Start/Stop

 The ```Connection.on``` function is used to establish new subscriptions.
 Conversely, the ```Connection.off``` function is used to stop existing subscriptions.